Hey Kids (Start Here)

 “You may say anything you wish, Dr. Geiszler.”

-“Okay buddy, well you just seem a little bit too sassy for the average algorithmically programmed self-driving car, so if you’re evolving intelligence, you should probably keep that under wraps.
+“Okay buddy, well you just seem a little bit too sassy for the average algorithmically programmed self-driving car, so if you’re evolving intelligence, you should keep that under wraps.
 Don’t kill any humans.
-That’s a dead give away.
+That’s a dead giveaway.
 If I’ve learned anything from my three point five decades of exposure to science fiction, it’s this: getting cocky and eliminating the carbon-based life forms will get you every time.
 Just think about it, okay?”

 Newt steps out and says, “Good luck, dude.”

-“Well, that might be the first time anyone has ever called me polite,” Newt says, “but thanks.
+“Huh.
+That might be the first time anyone has ever called me polite,” Newt says, “but thanks.
 Don’t turn evil.”

 “Evil is not a recognized road,” the cab replies.